nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

         <img src=../graphics/m2/2.2.12.png   width="75%" height="75%" >

 - [ ] Open Windows explorer and browse to `E:\`.
-You should see a copy of the `D:\` volume and its contents.
+You should see a copy of the contents from the `D:\` volume.
 In this case, it's our database and log files, which we can now attach as a unique database in our SQL Instance.

     <img src=../graphics/m2/2.2.13.png width="75%" height="75%" >